alejandrosb8/tools-for-web-development/README.md

 * [Compress Image](https://compressimage.io/): Compress JPG and PNG images at light speed with Browser based Image compressor.
 * [Font Buddies](https://www.fontbuddies.com/): Handpicked font pairings to use in your UI & design projects.
 * [Fontjoy](https://fontjoy.com/): Generate font combinations with deep learning.
+* [Google Fonts](https://fonts.google.com/): Google Fonts is a library of 1462 open source font families and APIs for convenient use via CSS and Android.
 * [Gradient Text Generator](https://www.cssgradienttext.com/): Gradient Text Generator for CSS
 * [Waifu2x](http://waifu2x.udp.jp/index.es.html): Easily double the size of your images and photos with a single click.
 Reduce the noise of your pictures and improve their appearance.
 * [Keyframes](https://keyframes.app/): Browser-based, mobile-friendly, actually private tools that make CSS a little less bad and have a animation editor.